-A Solidor is made from wood with an ABS skin either side, a Rockdoor is made from a very high density foam with a uPVC skin either side, reinforced by a 10mm aluminium box section along the perimeter of the door slab.
-The foam is very dense so even over a small area it still has incredible strength and combined with the very strong uPVC skin makes it very secure.
+A Solidor is made from timber with an ABS skin either side, a Rockdoor is made from a very high density foam with a uPVC skin either side, reinforced by a 10mm aluminium box section along the perimeter of the door slab.
+The foam is very dense so even over a small area it has incredible strength and combined with the very strong compressed 3mm uPVC skin makes it very secure.

 The Solidor has it’s advantages too, such as being more resistant to being cut open, but in the real world this is never a likely scenario.
 Solidor also have more designs, colours, glass designs and accessories to choose from.
 Rockdoors advantages over Solidors are slightly better energy ratings but negligible in the real world, and they have the highest security rating possible of any composite door.

-From my experience Rockdoor are the ones to go for if security or energy ratings are top of your list, but if aestetics are a higher priority then a solidor may be a better choice due to the wide variety they offer.
+From my experience Rockdoor are the ones to go for if security or energy ratings are top of your list, but if aesthetics are a higher priority then a Solidor would be a better choice due to the wide variety of options they offer.

 3mm high impact UPVC skins